Click here to learn more

-Size of a driver unit for earphones is between 8mm and 15mm, while for headphones it goes from 20mm to 50mm.
+The size of a driver unit for earphones is between 8mm and 15mm, while for headphones, it goes from 20mm to 50mm.
 We sometimes believe that bigger is better, but in this case, a bigger driver only means more powerful output, not better output.
 For example, Apple’s AirPods are very small earphones, but the sound they produce is in range with other amazing brands that make headphones with larger drivers.

-Both headphone and earphone can have more than one driver unit in them, each of them aimed at generating a different range of frequencies.
+Both headphones and earphones can have more than one driver unit in them, each of them aimed at generating a different range of frequencies.
 One driver can produce the sound between 20Hz and 20kHz, but with more than one driver involved, earphones can reproduce different frequencies with minimal distortion.
 But don’t think that just because earphones have multiple driver units that automatically sound they produce will be better!
-Well produced single driver headphones will generate better sound than badly made multiple drive headphones.
+Well built single driver headphones will generate better sound than poorly made multiple drive headphones.

 And if you are wondering what types of driver units exist out there and what are the differences, then keep on reading.

 Types of drivers

 Dynamic (moving coil) Drivers

 The most common type of driver is Dynamic driver since they are the cheapest to produce.
 Dynamic drivers use larger diaphragms.
 Therefore they are capable of producing more powerful bass and attaining good sound pressure while not consuming much power.